 Decorating cookies for any occasion is just a recipe for a great time in the kitchen.

-These Chocolate Mummy Cookies are definitely that!
+These Chocolate Mummy Cookies are definitely fit into that category, too.

 I usually keep a few to myself and then let my kids go crazy with the frosting.
 You really can’t mess up a mummy too bad!